Murals of revolutionary Nicaragua: Locations of murals

 Throughout the mural movement, murals were painted all over Nicaragua.
 However, murals were unsurprisingly most concentrated in the areas in which the Nicaraguan revolution and Sandinista movements had been most intense.
-Following is a list of all the cities in which murals have been found and documented throughout Nicaragua and in parenthesis is the number of murals that each town contains.
+Following is a list of all the cities in which murals have been found and documented throughout Nicaragua and in parentheses is the number of murals that each town contains.